-- a.
-Gym shoes, foot thongs, Crocs, Uggs, or beach sandals. - b.
-Low cut tops, backless tops, crop tops, tank tops, and spaghetti strap tops. - c.
-Sweatpants or leggings as pants. - d.
-Sweatshirts or hoodies, other than those with the Paul Mitchell logo. - e.
-Shorts or skirts that fall above fingertips, when standing up. - f.
-Baseball hats, visors, bandanas, caps, or beanies. - g.
-Spandex or biking shorts. - h.
-Sunglasses, headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - i.
-Any print on shirts or pants other than Paul Mitchell.
+- Open toed and open heeled shoes.
+Gym shoes, Foot thongs, Crocs, Uggs, Birkenstocks or beach sandals. - Low cut tops, backless tops, crop tops, tank tops, and spaghetti strap tops.

+- · Sweatpants or sheer leggings as pants. - Sweatshirts or hoodies, other than those with the Paul Mitchell logo. - · Shorts or skirts that fall shorter than 2 fingers above your knee, when standing up. - Baseball hats, visors, bandanas, caps, or beanies. - Spandex or biking shorts. - Sunglasses, headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - · Any print on shirts or pants other than Paul Mitchell.